+Observations of unanticipated phenomena should be requested through Director's Discretionary Time (DDT) procedures (see §3.8).
 High/medium impact ToOs must be requested via DDT proposals.
 The Spitzer project will support a limited number of such observations annually as permitted by available resources.
-We currently anticipate supporting 1-2 per year.
-Additional overheads are assessed for high/medium-impact Targets of Opportunity and are described in Appendix E. The special overhead must be specified using Spot when the AORs for the proposal are created.
-From within the AOR dialog click the Special ... button and select the overhead for high or medium impact-one instrument from the list.
-Spot will calculate the required time and add it to the Total Duration returned on the main Spot AOR page
+We anticipate supporting 1-2 per year.
+Additional overheads are assessed for high/medium-impact Targets of Opportunity and are described in Appendix E.

-An approved ToO observation will be executed only in the event that the specified phenomenon actually occurs within Cycle-6.
+An approved ToO observation will be executed only in the event that the specified phenomenon actually occurs within Cycle-7.
 Additional information on Targets of Opportunity, including the procedures for activation of an approved AOR, can be found in Appendix A §(11.5).
 Unexecuted ToO observations expire at the end of the cycle in which they are selected.
-Exploration Science programs with ToO observations will remain valid for two years.